ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 })

 ````
-Then we can query the balance to check if the withdraw succeed.
+Then we can query the balance to check if the withdraw succeeded.